How & When to Scale

 Your Blog Post Hits No.1 on Hacker News

-Problem: You're blog runs on a simple WordPress install using a micro-cloud web instance and a micro-cloud Database.
+Problem: Your blog runs on a simple WordPress install using a micro-cloud web instance and a micro-cloud Database.
 You write this awesome post that changes the development world and shoots up to the top of Hacker News.
 All of the sudden, your blog is inundated with traffic, your web service's RAM usage jumps to 99% and your database stays steady right around 65% RAM Usage.

 Solution: The first thing to do would be to add more instances to your web service.
 WordPress is a fairly lightweight CMS that doesn't require a lot of processing power so scaling vertically wouldn't be the best approach for handling the traffic.
 Micro cloud instances have plenty of processing power for WordPress.
 Adding multiple instances would increase your apps ability to process concurrent requests and handle the surge in traffic.
 Your RAM usage would drop as it gets spread across multiple instances.